joshuar500/marss-webapp/README.md

 MaRSS Reader
 =====

-A basic RSS reader for the web.
+A minimal RSS reader for the web.